kestreltechnology/ktadvance/tests/sard/kendra/README.md

 ```
 > python chc_report_kendratest_file.py id115.c
 ```
+Some of the kendra directories show sample output for this report.

-or, to see a summary of the results for all tests:
+To see a summary of the results for all tests:
 ```
 > python chc_kendra_dashboard.py
 ```